10 Ways to Lower High Blood Pressure

 - Get Quality SleepBlood pressure typically drops down when you’re sleeping.
 So if you don’t sleep well your blood pressure levels are bound to get affected.
 People with sleep deprivation have an increased risk of high blood pressure.
 Try setting a regular sleep schedule, exercise and avoid naps during the day, and relax at night.
 Regularly sleeping less than 7 hours a night and more than 9 hours is associated with an increased prevalence of hypertension while less than 5 hours of regular sleep is linked to a significant risk of long-term

 If your blood pressure levels are high or don’t reduce after these lifestyle changes, talk to your doctor for possible blood pressure treatments.
 Talk with your doctor about possible medications and what might work best for you.
-For a comprehensive understanding of hypertension treatment & care, see more here.
+For a comprehensive understanding of hypertension treatment, see more here.